Buzzkata/AlgoTrading/README.md

-# GoldenCrossAlgoTrading
+# AlgorithmTradingStrategies
-A basic implementation of the golden cross and death cross trading strategy using Python.
+Implementations of some of the popular trading strategies including the golden cross and death cross and fear and greed index using Python.
 The project uses the following Python libraries: backtrader and pandas.
-The algorithm is run agaisnt the SPY (S&P 500 ETF) between the years of 2000 and 2020.